ostigter/secs4j/README.md

 ## Disclaimer

-This project is under construction.
+This project inactive (dead) and for educational purposes only.
 Use at your own risk!